 in this case must be established based on the management system the foreign company wants to apply here.

 While a branch office does not have a legal entity, the subsidiary is incorporated as a separate company from its parent company, incorporated by shareholders who are entitled to various management decisions for the activities of the subsidiary.
-In a branch office, the company’s funds will be exclusively obtained from transfers done by the parent company.

 As a general rule, if the investors decide on registering a subsidiary